A histogram for an average image

 and curves shifted too much to the right is a warning of a light picture

 As written already in the beginning of this article, there is no such thing as a "perfect" histogram.
 The best shape of the histogram depends very much on the content of the individual image.
 Some pictures come out better if you aim at an evenly distributed curve, while others are perfectly fine even though their histogram seems to defy all the basic rules mentioned here.

 Looking at the curve for the right picture on the other hand shouts: "underexposed and much too much contrast".
-Had this curve been the result of the first image, that would have been absolutely right.
-But this image is actually quite OK when it comes to exposure.
-It gives quite well the impression of how the sunset looked that evening on the beach, and it would not at all have worked with an evenly distributed curve.
+Had this curve been the result of the first image, that would have been absolutely right: the scene with the anglers would have been badly exposed.
+But the of the rock in the sunset is actually quite OK when it comes to exposure.
+It gives the right impression of how the sunset looked that evening on the beach, and it would not at all have worked with an evenly distributed curve.

 A well-exposed image with a good tonal range and high saturation over a broad range

 A dark image with a misleading "underexposed" curve and a limited tonal range

 Let me show you what happens if we try to simulate the reverse situation.
 Now the curve on the left image says "underexposed" and that is indeed the case, the image of the anglers is way too dark.
 The right histogram on the other hand says "nearly perfect!", which is not the case.
 This may be mathematically well exposed with an even tonal range, but it is very far from reality.
 Trust me, I was there!
 The bright, and evenly lit pictures does in no way show how it looked on the beach that evening.
 On the other hand it serves to illustrate how much detail and color can be pulled out of almost black parts of a dark image.